 As the growth of emerging economies slowed and oil demand fell, the price of crude oil dropped drastically from late 2014 through early 2016.
 By 2018, the price of crude oil crept back up to over $70 per barrel, but due to the emergence of the coronavirus in 2020 almost halting demand for oil, crude oil prices dropped to historic lows.
 Natural gas dropped a little, but held pretty steady.
 As crude oil rebounded to over $92 per barrel by early 2022, the price of natural gas rose as well, but nowhere near as drastically as crude oil.

 Average Price Relationship Between Natural Gas and Crude Oil

-A return to pre-2009 norms occurred starting in 2012 when natural gas prices began moving higher.
-Even though natural gas prices moved lower, crude oil prices fell even more on a relative basis.
-The bear market in crude oil, which had taken prices from over $107 per barrel in June 2014 to below $45 in March 2015, caused the spread to drop to below the 16 to 1 level.
+A return to pre-2009 norms started in 2012 when natural gas prices began moving higher.
+In 2014, when natural gas prices began to decline, crude oil prices fell even more on a relative basis.
+The bear market in crude oil, which took prices from over $107 per barrel in June 2014 to below $45 in March 2015, caused the spread to drop to around 16 to 1.

-Understanding the Price Relationship in Competing Energy Products
+The Price Relationship in Competing Energy Products

 Knowing about the price relationship between two commodities that compete for the same uses can provide you with clues to how future prices might look.
 When one commodity becomes more costly than the other, there is often a reason.
 In the case of oil vs. natural gas, it is usually supply and demand that drives the change.